August 17 - August 30 2024

 • Remote Village Stay | After our first day of driving, we stay in this remote village with a population of only 1500 hardy souls.
 High mountains surround this backwater settlement, seemingly cut off from the world outside.

-Accommodation: Sary Tash (village) Guest House.
 Along the route, this accommodation is a real mix of local homestay and traditional-style guest houses.

+• Kyzyl Art Border Point | After an early start, we leave heading out back onto the highway, driving up through the Kyzyl Art border point up to 4,280 m.
 We say goodbye to our Kyrgyz guides and drivers and greet our Tajik hosts at the Kizil Art border point.
 The stark landscape on our route will make for some great photography as we make stops along the way.

 • Entry into Tajikistan | We are now in the Republic of Tajikistan!

-• Karakul Lake | After lunch, we continue to Karakul Lake.
-This high-altitude lake was formed millions of years ago after a meteorite impact.
-We will stop here to enjoy the stunning views of the lake with the snow-capped Lenin Peak (which reaches 7134m it is considered one of the most accessible 7000m peaks in the world to climb) as its backdrop.
+• Karakul Lake | This high-altitude lake was formed millions of years ago after a meteorite impact.
+We will stop here to enjoy the stunning views of the lake with the snow-capped Lenin Peak as its backdrop.
+The 7134-meter-high Lenin Peak is considered to be one of the most accessible 7000-meter peaks in the World to climb.

-• Highest Point on the Pamir Highway | We drive upwards over the 4650m Ak-Baital Pass, the highest point on the M41 (Pamir) highway.
+• Highest Point on the Pamir Highway | We drive upwards over the 4650-meter Ak-Baital Pass, the highest point on the M41 (Pamir) highway.
 In Tajikistan, it is said that you are closest to the moon here.
 Not only for the height of the place but also due to the scenery looking like a lunar landscape.

 • Murgab | We eventually arrive in Murgab.
 Formerly known as the Pamirsky Post, it was founded by the Russians in 1893 as their most advanced military outpost.
-It now remains the highest town in Tajikistan at 3,618 metres.
+It now remains the highest town in Tajikistan at 3,618 meters.
 This far-flung settlement is now home to around 4000 inhabitants.
-In Murgab, we will pay an afternoon visit to the local bazaar, the nearby Lenin statue and some Soviet reliefs.
+In Murgab, we will pay an afternoon visit to the local bazaar, the nearby Lenin statue, and some Soviet reliefs.

 • Visit Local Herder's Home | Before dinner (time permitting), we will stop by a local herder's home to see what life is like in these remote regions.

-Accommodation: Hotel Pamir.
 In this small town, the Hotel Pamir may be basic but offers us hot showers and relatively comfortable beds.
 Some facilities may be shared in this Soviet relic.

-• Langar Village | Today we drive to Langar village, continuing along the Pamir highway over the Khargush Pass at 4344 meters, driving past mountain lakes and arid lunar landscapes.
+• Today we drive to Langar village, continuing along the Pamir highway over the Khargush Pass at 4344 meters, driving past mountain lakes and arid lunar landscapes.
 We will stop for photographs as we go.

 • Wakhan Valley | The pass leads us out to the Wakhan Valley, which runs for about 350km sandwiched between the Pamir and the Karakorum mountain ranges.
 This valley supports around 12,000 inhabitants in Tajikistan, Afghanistan, and Pakistan.